This article will:

 - Explain the relationship of GDPR to Checkr's policies

 US-based candidates: Checkr primarily offers criminal background checks and investigative screenings for US-based employers about candidates who will be employed or contracted in the US.
-While Checkr can conduct investigations for U.S.-based candidates in foreign jurisdictions where the candidates may have previously lived or worked (e.g. previous employment verification), our services do not support investigation on EU-based candidates or employers at this time.
+Checkr can also conduct investigations for U.S.-based candidates in foreign jurisdictions where the candidates may have previously lived or worked (for example, for previous employment verification).

 Canada-based candidates: Checkr offers similar screening services to Canada-based candidates.
 However, the process and results differ slightly from US based screenings.
 See our discussion on international laws below.

-EU-based candidates: Checkr does not offer screening services to EU-based candidates.
-Screening services are only available for prior EU residents.
+EU-based candidates: Checkr offers screening services to EU-based candidates.
 See our discussion on international laws below for more information on GDPR applicability, including EU-based candidates and data processing.